 Placoderms are an extinct class of armoured Palaeozoic fish that were amongst the most successful and interesting creatures of this time.
-They are considered indirectly related to all living jawed vertebrates and are presumed to have been plentiful because their collective remains have been found right around the globe from Northern Europe to Southern Australia.
+They are considered indirectly related to all living jawed vertebrates and are known to have been plentiful as their collective remains have been found right around the globe from Northern Europe to Southern Australia.

 The most obvious defining feature of placoderms would be the distinctive armour plating of head and thoracic shield - sometimes fused together as a single carapace, sometimes separate with a jointed 'neck' section.
 However there were numerous other defining features of note that include articulated lower jaw bones, pelvic fins, complex nasal and inner ear structures, male and female dimorphic anatomy, and the first known example of placental birth.
 There are even indications that some placoderms may had developed rudimentary lungs.
 New finding are continually coming to light, consequently placoderms are of renewed interest to palaeontologists worldwide.

 The actual position of placoderms within the evolutionary tree is also a subject of ongoing debate.
 Although the entire class is believed to have become extinct before the end of the Paleozoic era many of their anatomical features are the first examples we have of such things in the fossil record.
 It may be the case that modern lifeforms are more directly related to placoderms than first thought and if so it will require a rewriting of the early evolutionary tree.

 The middle to late Devonian period also saw the emergence of the lobe-finned fish - the sarcopterygians.
 With an ability to hold a position in the water column sarcopterygians were great ambush predators and were among the largest of the fish species.
 The fore-limbs in particular had bones that correlate to the bones of later land vertebrates and it is thought that the fist tetrapods evolved from the sarcopterygian line.